Editor and Publisher has a great synopsis of why they're not good for journalism. Three main points.

 The first point is something I've seen coming down the point for some time.
 Rich funders of nonprofit papers, whether individuals or foundations, can steer these papers into boutique journalism, spike or lighten negative stories and more.

 Here's another T-Trib story, a good one that could have been better, about drought and farmers depleting the Ogallala Aquifer.
-None were asked about global warming.
+But, no questions were asked, facts stipulated, or anything else, about global warming and climate change.
 Why not?

 Anyway, next time you see the Trib do an in-depth piece, ask further questions of the story.